dhardtke/font-awesome-minify-plugin/README.md

 Font Awesome Minify Plugin
 --------------------------
-A [Webpack](https://webpack.js.org/) Plugin that minifies your included [FontAwesome](http://fontawesome.io/) CSS and fonts by only bundling the icons you are actually using.
+A [Webpack](https://webpack.js.org/) Plugin that minifies your included [FontAwesome 5](http://fontawesome.com/) CSS and fonts by only bundling the icons you are actually using.

+**Notice**: If you are using FontAwesome 4.x, you should be using version _0.1_ of this plugin!

 # Install
 ```